LeoJuguet/report-internship2024/report.typ

 To have a better approximation of loops, Mopsa, always unroll the first iteration of the loop.

-But calculate all theses states takes to many times, so we abstract them.

 These statments are classic in abstract interpration so Mopsa, already have domain that handle theses statments.